jgehrcke/gipc/docs/index.rst

 Within the context, a child process is spawned via ``gipc.start_process()``.
 The read handle ``r`` is provided to the child process.
-It calls ``child_process(r)`` where an endless loop waits for objects (messages) on the read end of the pipe.
+It calls ``child_process(r)`` where an endless loop waits for objects on the read end of the pipe.
 Upon retrieval, it immediately prints them.

 While child process ``p`` is running, a greenlet ``wg`` is started in the main process.
-It executes the function ``writegreenlet`` while providing ``w`` as an argument.
-Within this greenlet, one string per second is written into the write end of the pipe.
+It executes the function ``writegreenlet`` while providing ``gipc._GIPCWriter`` ``w`` as an argument.
+Within this greenlet, one string per second is written to the write end of the pipe.

 After spawning ``wg``, ``p.join()`` is called immediately, i.e. the write greenlet is running while ``p.join()`` waits for the child process to terminate.
-In this state, messages are passed between parent and child until the ``KeyboardInterrupt`` exception is raised in the parent.
+In this state, messages are passed between parent and child until a ``KeyboardInterrupt`` exception is raised in the parent.

 On ``KeyboardInterrupt``, the parent first kills the write greenlet and blocks